 Likewise, herbal products which support the health of the liver, like milk thistle or silymarin supplements, may simultaneously help to clear and beautify the skin.
-This is especially the case when used in conjunction with health-promoting diet and lifestyle choices.
+Again, this is especially the case when used in conjunction with health-promoting diet and lifestyle choices.

-While more evidence-based research is currently needed, the seeds silymarin flavonolignans have been studied for their possible protective dermatological uses, specifically against solar UV radiation and photoaging of the skin.
+While more evidence-based research is currently needed, the seeds and their silymarin flavonolignans have been studied for their possible protective dermatological uses, specifically against solar UV radiation and photoaging of the skin.

 Milk thistle and silymarin extracts have been also utilized for skin disorders and conditions such as acne.
 In one clinical trial using a combination of silymarin, selenium and N-acetylcysteine on 56 patients with acne vulgaris outcomes showed a beneficial influence.